rainestorme/murkmod/README.md

    - User policy modification with Pollen
    - Built-in Crouton support

-\*fakemurk v1.1.0 has been the most tested with murkmod, but v1.2.1 is the latest version and is reccomended if you wish to install murkmod in this way
+\*fakemurk v1.1.0 has been the most tested with murkmod, but v1.2.1 is the latest version and is recommended if you wish to install murkmod in this way

 \*\*Analytics are completely anonymous - based on HWID only.
 You can view the collected data publicly [here](https://murkmod-analytics.besthaxer.repl.co/).